ahmdmohamedd/santander-gradient-boosting-comparison/README.md

 You must agree to the competition rules to download the dataset.

-Future Improvements
+## Future Improvements
-Hyperparameter tuning (e.g., with Optuna or GridSearchCV)

-Advanced feature generation (e.g., interactions, autoencoders)

-Model stacking and ensembling
+-Hyperparameter tuning (e.g., with Optuna or GridSearchCV) -Advanced feature generation (e.g., interactions, autoencoders) -Model stacking and ensembling

-Feature importance visualization with SHAP
+-Feature importance visualization with SHAP